Skip to content

 With more financial stresses and online banking, it’s more important than ever to build customers’ financial wellbeing.

-How MaPS can help you support customer financial wellbeing
+How MaPS can help you support your customers

-• support the business case for introducing financial wellbeing into your organisation, products and services.
+• evidence to strengthen the case for embedding financial wellbeing into your organisation, products and services

-• identify gaps in your customer strategy and inform product and market research.
+• help to identify gaps in your customer strategy and inform product and market research.

 How MaPS can help improve employee financial wellbeing